patoneill24/CollegeFootballPlayoffPredictor/README.md

 Instructions for using the software:

+1. Click create bracket to start the prediction process.
-1. Drag and drop the teams who you think will make the playoffs.
+2. Drag and drop the teams who you think will make the playoffs.
 2. Once you dragged and dropped 12 teams, click the 'Create Bracket' button to see the playoff bracket.
 3. Click on the teams you think will win each game in the bracket.
 4. Once you have picked the winners of each game, select your prediction for the score of the championship game.
+5. Click the 'Submit' button to submit your predictions.
+6. Click view Predictions to see your past predictions.
+7. Press delete on the prediction you want to delete.
+8. Press modify to modify the prediction you want to modify.
+9. click back to go back to the main menu.
+10. Add, delete, or modify predictions as you see fit.

 ## Development Environment

 To recreate the development environment, you need the following software and/or libraries with the specified versions:

 * run `npx create-react-app my-ap cd my-app` to create a new React app.
-* run `npm start` to start the app. run `npm install react-dnd` and `npm install react-dnd-html5-backend` to install libraries * necessary for drag and drop.
+* run `npm start` to start the app.
+* run `npm install react-dnd` and `npm install react-dnd-html5-backend` to install libraries * necessary for drag and drop.
 * run `npm install --save typescript @types/node @types/react @types/react-dom @types/jest` to install typescript and types for React and to add it to your existing project.
 * change the file extension of the App.js file to App.tsx to convert the file to a typescript file.